Roman diocese: Vicars

 The vicarius was a high official appointed by the Emperor and accountable only to him.
 The position was held by equites who were given the rank of perfectissimus (before the egregii and after the eminentissimi).
 Thus, in rank, the vicars were inferior to the governors of the senatorial provinces (the consulares), although they had to exercise political authority over them.
 René Rémond suggests that this paradox was resolved by promoting vicars whose dioceses contained provinces with senatorial governors to the rank of clarissimus, but there is no evidence for this.
+Constantine the Great raised them to the senatorial rank of clarissimus in 324–325.